 Mary Elizabeth McComas Piano Scholarship

-The value of the scholarship offered in 2018 will depend on the proposal provided by the applicant.
+The value of the scholarship offered will depend on the proposal provided by the applicant.
 Indicative value of up to $50,000 per annum for 2 years.
 The amount of funding provided is at the discretion of the Trustees.
 Funds will be provided over two years, on the condition the recipient carries out the proposed course of study satisfactorily.
 Regular progress updates will be required to present to the Trustees to release payment instalments.

 Open and closing dates